berkeley-scf/r-bootcamp-winter-2019/modules/module8_graphics.md

 ![ ](figure/unnamed-chunk-7-2.png)![ ](figure/unnamed-chunk-7-3.png)

-## Pros/cons of base graphics
+# Pros/cons of base graphics, ggplot2, and lattice

+Base graphics is

-* Good for exploratory data analysis and sanity checks
+a) good for exploratory data analysis and sanity checks

-* Syntax is inconsistent across functions: some take x,y while others take formulas
+b) inconsistent in syntax across functions: some take x,y while others take formulas

-* Defaults plotting parameters are ugly and it can be difficult to customize
+c) defaults plotting parameters are ugly and it can be difficult to customize

-# `lattice` and `ggplot2`

-`lattice` is

-a) faster (though only noticeable over many and large plots)

-b) simpler (at first)

-c) better at trellis graphs

-d) able to do 3d graphs
+d) that said, one can do essentially anything in base graphics with some work

 `ggplot2` is